 They stay in place between the inner and outer shells, without attachment or folding, because they have the same shape and exactly the same proportions as the inner and outer shells.
 You could think of it like the toy Russian dolls that fit inside each other.

-Jenny Eden: Speaking of rupturing, what was the length of your clinical trial and what was the rupture rate of the Ideal Implant in comparison to standard saline and silicone implants?
+Jenny Eden: Speaking of rupturing, what was the length of your clinical trial and what was the rupture rate of the Ideal Implant in comparison to standard saline and silicone breast implants?

-Dr. Hamas: Our U.S. clinical trial began in February 2009 and included more than 500 women who had the IDEAL Implant for primary breast augmentation or replacement of existing augmentation implants.
+Dr. Hamas: Our U.S. clinical trial began in February 2009 and included more than 500 women who had the IDEAL Implant for primary breast augmentation or replacement of existing breast augmentation implants.

 The follow-up is over 5 years.
 Based on the safety profile and positive results in the clinical trial, the FDA and Health Canada approved the IDEAL Implant in November 2014.
 The clinical trial also evaluated satisfaction with the outcome of the procedure, and the results included: